 Sports & performance psychology

 Being a competitive or an elite athlete is not just fun and fame.
 It takes tremendous motivation, drive, and rigour to reach the start line.
-However, the journey to the finish line is not just about giving one’s best and trying one’s hardest; it’s more complex than that.
-On a level playing field, it’s more often a mental game, and psychological flexibility plays a differentiating role in outperforming the competition.
+However, the journey to the finish line is not just about giving the best; it’s more complex than that.
+On a level playing field, it’s more often a mental game, and cognitive agility plays a differentiating role in outperforming the competition.

 In addition, many instances of unforgiving or even toxic environments faced by competitive athletes are coming to light in recent years.
-These can affect the athlete’s performance as well as his or her’s overall functioning and well-being.
+These can affect the athlete’s performance and disturb their mental health functioning.
 Therefore, the role of a sports psychologist is becoming more and more vital in today’s competitive environment.

 At Psynaptica, our Sports & performance psychologists have extensive experience working with amateur, professional, and elite athletes to achieve their aspirations.
-They not only help them improve performance but also lead a meaningful and fulfilling life outside sports.
-Some of the common areas our Sports and Performance Psychologist work in are
+They not only help them improve performance but also lead a normal, fulfilling life.
+Some of the common areas our Sports and Performance Psychologist work are

 - Improving performance by helping athletes build skills and habits to